-- be delayed in obtaining, or may not be able to obtain, marketing approval for one or more of our product candidates; - obtain approval for indications that are not as broad as intended or entirely different than those indications for which we sought approval; or - have the product removed from the market after obtaining marketing approval.
+- be delayed in obtaining, or may not be able to obtain, marketing approval for one or more of our product candidates and milestone payments from our collaborators; - · obtain approval for indications that are not as broad as intended or entirely different than those indications for which we sought approval; or - have the product removed from the market after obtaining marketing approval.

 Our product development costs will also increase if we experience delays in testing or approvals.
 We do not know whether any preclinical tests or clinical trials will be initiated as planned, will need to be restructured or will be completed on schedule, if at all.
 Significant preclinical or clinical trial delays also could shorten the patent protection period during which we may have the exclusive right to commercialize our product candidates.
 Such delays could allow our competitors to bring products to market before we do and impair our ability to commercialize our products or product candidates.
+In addition, GSK has significant influence on the conduct of our migalastat HCl program, and could compel us to perform unanticipated clinical trials of migalastat HCl or delay the approval process for a variety of reasons.